Commission on the Filipino Language: Criticism

 One major criticism of the commission is that it supposedly fails in its goal of further developing the Filipino language.
 This is grounded in the fact that Filipino is essentially Tagalog, a fact acknowledged by former Commissioner, Ricardo María Durán Nolasco, and with an impoverished technical and scientific vocabulary, at that, which relies heavily on foreign borrowings and, often, constructions.
 It is often left to the universities to develop their own respective terminologies for each field, leading to a lack of uniformity and general public disuse.

-It is argued that current state of the Filipino language is contrary to the intention of Republic Act (RA) No. 7104 that requires that the national language be developed and enriched by the lexicon of the country's other languages.
+It is then argued that current state of the Filipino language is contrary to the intention of Republic Act (RA) No. 7104 that requires that the national language be developed and enriched by the lexicon of the country's other languages.

+However, a particular Facebook informational series of the KWF entitled Salit-salitaan has shown the attempts of the Commission recently to develop the national language based on loanwords from other Philippine languages, in accordance with the 1987 Constitution.
+Words like dágaw ('daydreaming' in Cebuano), andáp ('frost' in Kankanaëy), fútag ('umbilical cord' in Ibanag), kábus ('full moon' in Ilokano), and many more—all concepts which lack one-word equivalents in Tagalog—have been carefully added into their official dictionary, the KWF Diksiyonaryo ng Wikang Filipino, in hopes of enriching the lexicon of "Filipino."

+In 2013, the KWF adopted a board resolution promoting Filipinas instead of Pilipinas as the Filipino name of the Philippines.
+The resolution, associated with then-chair National Artist Virgilio Almario, recommended a gradual and nationwide implementation, including the use of Filipinas by newly established organizations.
+KWF argued that the change reflected the modern Filipino alphabet, which includes the letter F, a letter found in other Philippine languages, and restored the older historical name of the country.
+The proposal drew public criticism over its practicality and the commission’s authority to alter the established national name.
+The policy was later reversed under the administration of Arthur P. Casanova, with the Commission saying that Pilipinas should be used in Filipino because it is the form used in the 1987 Constitution.

-On June 1, 2024, the coalitions of Philippine Federation of the Deaf and Alliance of Concerned Teachers staged a protest-rally at Liwasang Bonifacio against the CFL-Arthur P. Casanova, for the cultural retention of Filipino Sign Language (Republic Act 11106).
-The members said the FSL Unit of the CFL abolition will effectively layoff the deaf personnel, “thus, depriving Deaf Filipinos of their language rights and violating the mandate of RA 7104.”
+On June 1, 2024, the coalitions of Philippine Federation of the Deaf and Alliance of Concerned Teachers staged a protest-rally at Liwasang Bonifacio against the KWF-Arthur P. Casanova, for the cultural retention of Filipino Sign Language (Republic Act 11106).
+The members said the FSL Unit of the KWF abolition will effectively layoff the deaf personnel, “thus, depriving Deaf Filipinos of their language rights and violating the mandate of RA 7104.”